Frequently Asked Questions

 - Option (1) is to take 30 credits (10 courses) of coursework.

 - Option (2) is to take 24 credits of coursework (8 courses) and write a Master’s Thesis (6 credits of thesis research).
+Note that these 6 credits of thesis research carry no tuition charge).

 Note that the Linguistics Department does not award ongoing tuition scholarships or assistantships at the Master’s level.